epic-kitchens/epic-sounds-annotations/src/README.md

 The code in this repo is a condensed clone from [https://github.com/facebookresearch/SlowFast](https://github.com/facebookresearch/SlowFast).
 It contains code to train, validate and compute test scores on the [EPIC-SOUNDS Dataset](https://epic-kitchens.github.io/epic-sounds/) for both [Auditory Slow-Fast](https://github.com/ekazakos/auditory-slow-fast) and [Self-Supervised Audio Spectrogram Transformer (SSAST)](https://github.com/YuanGongND/ssast).

+**NOTE:** The output predictions of these models are put into a `.pkl` format, which can be converted into a JSON submittable format for the EPIC-SOUNDS: Audio-based interaction recognition challenge [here](https://github.com/epic-kitchens/C9-epic-sounds).

 ## Pretrained Models

 You can download our pretrained models on EPIC-SOUNDS: